ZiVictoria/cv/README.md

 # cv
-This is my first website ever created after 2nd day of the course I'm taking.
+This is my first website ever